All Episodes

 Did not matter how wrong they were.

-You don't ever I mean he would be like, you don't ever raise your hands to a woman, ever.
+You don't ever, I mean, he would be like, you don't ever raise your hands to a woman ever.

 Pulling out your daughter's hair is not reason enough to throw somebody in jail for abuse.

-Anyway, didn't renew his business license.
+Anyway, he didn't renew his business license.

-He moved to uh the Commonwealth of Virginia a few months ago, was spotted at a YMCA several times near the baseball field.
+He moved to the Commonwealth of Virginia a few months ago, was spotted at a YMCA several times near the baseball field.

 He was originally in stable condition and undergoing surgery.

-I know his wife was in transport to DC, where I am today.
+I know his wife was in transport to D.C., where I am today.

-And uh police officers, because he was there, were already present and engaged the gunman for several minutes has had to go on before they were able to take this guy out.
+And police officers, because he was there, were already present and engaged the gunman for several minutes.

 Bernie Sanders is not responsible for what one of his stupid supporters have to say.